 relational database and how indexing can optimize access while being transparent to the application.
 Updating an index meant another two disk accesses since the indices of a B+ tree didn’t fit in memory

-The question is how many indexes? every column? each possible pair of the columns?
+The question is: how many indexes?
+One per column?
+Every possible pair of columns?

 more indexing we did, the faster the read queries would become.
 The more indexing we did, the more our ability to update became slower than molasses.

-These are the common tradeoff.
-Reading fast frequently means writing slow
+These are common tradeoffs.
+Reading fast frequently means writing slow.

 Row-store versus Column-store